Skip to main content

 Who is eligible for a Flu vaccination?

-• A neurological condition like Parkinson’s disease, or motor neurone disease
+• nerve conditions, such as Parkinson’s disease or motor neurone disease

 Eligible patients who have been invited by letter or text can attend one of our Influenza Vaccination Clinics below: